antonlep/shortest-path/documentation/test_document.md

 # Test document
 ## Unit testing
 Each class is separately tested with Python unittest framework.
+In addition there is TestBenchmark class for testing distance calculation in a large map.
 ![coverage](https://user-images.githubusercontent.com/76871257/167906924-03763951-968b-4b5f-9561-6fc8cac6c99c.PNG)